orrsella/dotfiles/README.md

 ### OS X

+Run `./osx.sh` for some same OS X config settings and other custom setup (like adding the `subl` command for ST).

 ## Remove

 If you decide you don't want the symlinks anymore, and want the full files in the right locations, run: